 Going on an Ipoh trip and want to know all the best things to do in Ipoh, Malaysia?
 We have you covered!
 Below you will find our guide to all the best Ipoh attraction options to plan your ultimate trip.

-Below, you will find our things to do in Ipoh blog with everything you need to know about what to do in Ipoh Malaysia, as well as the best places to stay for your ultimate holiday in Ipoh!!
+Below, you will find our things to do in Ipoh blog with everything you need to know about what to do in Ipoh as well as the best places to stay.
 There is also a handy map of the places to visit in Ipoh town and some information about visiting Ipoh with kids.

 Top 21 Things To Do In Ipoh, Malaysia

 Here are the Ipoh things to do.
 Read through and select the ones that fit your interests and timeframe.